NjabuloKukame/children4God/README.md

 # children4God
-A e-commerce website for the clothing brand 'children4God'
+An e-commerce website for the clothing brand 'children4God'